 all who hate me love death.”

-In Proverbs 8, Wisdom is talking.
+In Proverbs 8 Lady Wisdom is talking.
 She’s telling us about creation from her perspective.
 She was there when God made everything.
 She was always beside God, a master workman, God’s daily delight.

 But wisdom continues by believing that God became the creation.
 This is the incarnation.
 The Advent.
-Christmas.
+The apocalyptic advent.
+God breaking through at Christmas.
 Without Christmas, there is no wisdom.
-If you don’t believe that God became one if us to save us, you are a fool.
+If you don’t believe that God became one of us to save us, you are a fool.

-The very cool thing about Proverbs 8 is that Wisdom is personified.
+The cool thing about Proverbs 8 is that Wisdom is personified.
 Many see a type of Christ in this.
 He is the wisdom of God (1 Corinthians 1:24).
 He is wisdom personified.
-God did not send us just a book of wisdom.
+God did not just send us a book of wise sayings.
 He didn’t give us maxims to get us through life.
-The book of Proverbs is not our salvation.
+The wisdom of the book of Proverbs is not our salvation.
 It points to our salvation – Jesus Christ the person.

 The irony of Christmas is that the whole thing is so foolish by this world’s standards.
 That’s why we have changed the narrative of Christmas.
-Christmas is no longer about God becoming a human baby in order to show us the wisdom of God’s love, grace, and salvation, and the wisdom of humanity’s dependency upon God, and submission, and faith.
-No. Instead our Christmas story today is about saving ourselves by figuring out how to be better people and usher in our own peace on earth good will toward us.
+Christmas is no longer about God becoming a baby in order to show us the wisdom of God’s love, grace, and salvation.
+Nor is it about the wisdom of humanity’s dependency upon God, and submission, and faith.
+No. Rather our Christmas story today is about us saving ourselves by figuring out how to be better people and usher in our own peace on earth good will toward us.

 You see the true wisdom of God is the folly of the cross.
-That is what they waited for for thousands of years.
+That is what mankind waited for for thousands of years.
 Not a sage or guru to rescue them from stupidity.
-They waited for a Savior who would give everything, even his own life for them, in one of the most insane acts of love ever recorded – dying for a world that rejects you.
+We waited for a Savior who would give everything, even his own life for us, in one of the most insane acts of love ever recorded – dying for a world that rejects you.

 “To live is Christ” means having this Wisdom inside of you.
 You are joined to it.
 United to the Wisdom that is Christ.
 The wisdom that is folly.
 The wisdom of sacrificial love and grace that only a baby in a manger that grows up to die on a cross could demonstrate.